r-kupin/webserv/README.md

 ```

 ## [Request](https://developer.mozilla.org/en-US/docs/Web/HTTP/Messages#http_requests) handling
-When connection is accepted server is ready to receive HTTP requests.
+When connection is accepted, server is ready to receive HTTP requests.
-Essentially, it is just a message sent by a client to a server:
+Essentially, HTTP request it is just a message sent by a client to a server:

 ![request](https://github.com/r-kupin/webserv/blob/main/notes/request.jpg)